xl0/lovely-docs/doc_db/sveltejs-sveltekit/api-reference/$app∕state/essence.md

-Read-only state objects available via $app/state module: page, navigating, and updated (SvelteKit 2.12+)
+Read-only state objects for navigation, page data, and app updates in SvelteKit.